One World Karadeniz: Career

 Stena have decided to make the Holyhead – Dún Laoghaire service a seasonal route following the sailing on 13 September 2011.
 The route resumed service on 30 March 2012 and ceased operation on 11 September 2012.
 She will return to the Dún Laoghaire – Holyhead for the Christmas and New Year period from 20 December – 5 January 2013 leaving Holyhead at 1030am and Dún Laoghaire at 1330.
 According to the Stenaline.ie booking engine, her 2013 season commenced on 22 March and ran until 10 September, before once again returning for Christmas 2013.
 For the 2013 season, her sailing time has been increased to 135 minutes which should enable further fuel savings.
 Stena Explorer returned on 20 December for 12 days of sailings from Dún Laoghaire to Holyhead and her 2014 season ran from 9 April – 9 September 2014.
 Unlike previous years, Stena Explorer did not operate additional services over the Christmas period.

 On 4 February 2015, Stena Line announced that the HSS service to Dún Laoghaire was to be withdrawn and not restarted for 2015 with Stena Explorer being withdrawn from service.
 All services from Holyhead would be concentrated on Dublin Port, served by both Stena Line and Irish Ferries, where capacity was increased with the introduction of taking on the second ship role alongside Stena Adventurer and replacing which was chartered to DFDS Seaways.

 The original company that was contracted to manage the towage operation upon the sale of the ferry was dispensed with and replaced with Gull Marine Ltd, which resolved outstanding issues that were delaying the project and successfully executed the towage on behalf of the owners from the berth to the outer harbour in Holyhead.
 On 1 November 2015, she departed on tow from Holyhead and arrived in Turkey on 17 November.

 In 2016 One World Karadeniz was in Karmarine shipyard in Yalova, near Istanbul, Turkey.
 The owner, Karadeniz Holding, had converted it into an "earthquake-resistant" floating office, research space and alternative power generator for the community of Istanbul.
 It is part of Karadeniz' Powerships project.
 The ship was then on sale for as low as 4.5 Million Pounds on Unlimited Offshore.

+In 2023 the ship was renamed Karadeniz Lifeship Rauf Bey and converted into a temporary school to provide relief in İskenderun after the 2023 Turkey–Syria earthquakes.